-We have exclusive rights to tenapanor in the U.S. and we have established agreements with KKC in Japan, Fosun Pharma in China and Knight in Canada for the development and commercialization of tenapanor for certain indications in their respective territories.
+We have exclusive rights to tenapanor in the U.S. and we have established agreements with Kyowa Kirin in Japan, Fosun Pharma in China and Knight in Canada for the development and commercialization of tenapanor for certain indications in their respective territories.

-In March 2018, we entered into an exclusive license agreement with Knight ("Knight Agreement") for the development, commercialization and distribution of tenapanor in Canada for hyperphosphatemia and IBS-C. In March 2021, Knight announced the commercial availability of IBSRELA in Canada, following its approval by Health Canada in April 2020.
+In March 2018, we entered into an exclusive license agreement with Knight (Knight Agreement) for the development, commercialization and distribution of tenapanor in Canada for hyperphosphatemia and IBS-C. In March 2021, Knight announced the commercial availability of IBSRELA for IBS-C in Canada, following its approval by Health Canada in April 2020.
 Under the terms of the Knight Agreement, Knight paid us a \$2.3 million non-refundable, one-time payment in March 2018.
-We may also be eligible to receive approximately CAD 22.2 million for development and commercialization milestones, or approximately \$16.3 million at the currency exchange rate on December 31, 2022, of which \$0.7 million has been received and recognized as revenue as of December 31, 2022.
+We may also be eligible to receive approximately CAD 22.2 million for development and commercialization milestones, or approximately \$16.7 million at the currency exchange rate on December 31, 2023, of which \$0.7 million has been received and recognized as revenue as of December 31, 2023.
 We are also eligible to receive royalties throughout the term of the agreement, and a transfer price for manufacturing services.
-The variable consideration related to the remaining development milestone payments has not been included in the transaction price as they were fully constrained at December 31, 2022.

-In November 2017, we entered into an exclusive license agreement with KKC ("2017 KKC Agreement") for the development, commercialization and distribution of tenapanor in Japan for cardiorenal indications.
-Under the terms of the 2017 KKC Agreement, we received a \$30.0 million upfront payment from KKC, and we may be entitled to receive up to \$55.0 million in total development and regulatory milestones, of which \$20.0 million has been received and recognized as revenue as of December 31, 2022.
-We may also be eligible to receive approximately \\$8.5 billion for commercialization milestones, or approximately \$64.6 million at the currency exchange rate on December 31, 2022, as well as reimbursement of costs plus a reasonable overhead for the supply of product and royalties on net sales throughout the term of the agreement.
+In November 2017, we entered into an exclusive license agreement with Kyowa Kirin (2017 Kyowa Kirin Agreement) for the development, commercialization and distribution of tenapanor in Japan for cardiorenal indications.
+Under the terms of the 2017 Kyowa Kirin Agreement, we received a \$30.0 million upfront payment from Kyowa Kirin, and we may be entitled to receive up to \$55.0 million in total development and regulatory milestones, of which \$35.0 million has been received and recognized as revenue as of December 31, 2023.
+We may also be eligible to receive approximately \(\frac{\pmax}{8} \).
+5 billion for commercialization milestones, or approximately \(\frac{\pmax}{6} \).3 million at the currency exchange rate on December 31, 2023, as well as reimbursement of costs plus a reasonable overhead for the supply of product and royalties on net sales throughout the term of the agreement.
 As discussed in Note 8.
-Deferred Royalty Obligation Related to the Sale of Future Royalties, the future royalties and commercial milestone payments we may receive under the 2017 KKC Agreement will be remitted to HealthCare Royalty Partners IV, L.P. pursuant to a Royalty and Sales Milestone Interest Acquisition Agreement.
+Deferred Royalty Obligation Related to the Sale of Future Royalties, the future royalties and commercial milestone payments we may receive under the 2017 Kyowa Kirin Agreement will be remitted to HealthCare Royalty Partners IV, L.P. pursuant to a Royalty and Sales Milestone Interest Acquisition Agreement.

-On April 11, 2022, we entered into a second amendment to the 2017 KKC Agreement ("2022 Amendment").
-Under the terms of the 2022 Amendment, we and KKC agreed to a reduction in the royalty rate payable to us by KKC upon net sales of tenapanor in Japan.
+On April 11, 2022, we entered into a second amendment to the 2017 Kyowa Kirin Agreement (2022 Amendment).
+Under the terms of the 2022 Amendment, we and Kyowa Kirin agreed to a reduction in the royalty rate payable to us by Kyowa Kirin upon net sales of tenapanor in Japan.
 The royalty rate was reduced from the high teens to low double digits for a two-year period of time following the first commercial sale in Japan, and then to mid-single digits for the remainder of the royalty term.
 As discussed in Note 8.
-Deferred Royalty Obligation Related to the Sale of Future Royalties, the future royalties we may receive under the 2017 KKC Agreement will be remitted to HealthCare Royalty Partners IV, L.P. pursuant to a Royalty and Sales Milestone Interest Acquisition Agreement.
-As consideration for the reduction in the royalty rate, KKC agreed to pay us up to an additional \$40.0 million payable in two tranches, with the first payment received in the fourth quarter of 2022 following KKC's October 2022 filing with the Japanese Ministry of Health, Labour and Welfare of its application for marketing approval for tenapanor and the second payment due following KKC's receipt of regulatory approval to market tenapanor for hyperphosphatemia in Japan.
+Deferred Royalty Obligation Related to the Sale of Future Royalties, the future royalties we may receive under the 2017 Kyowa Kirin Agreement will be remitted to HealthCare Royalty Partners IV, L.P. pursuant to a Royalty and Sales Milestone Interest Acquisition Agreement.
+As consideration for the reduction in the royalty rate, Kyowa Kirin agreed to pay us up to an additional \$40.0 million which has been received and recognized as revenue as of September 2023 as described below.